tencentyun/intlcloud-documents/product/存储/对象存储 4.0/控制台管理V5/对象管理/上传对象_intl.md

    ![](//mc.qcloudimg.com/static/img/cec0b4e40b9d4aa44cc12311fb2bc97f/image.png)

 > <font color="#0000cc">**Note:**</font>
 > Some browsers do not support multi-file uploading.
-It is recommended to use mainstream browsers such as IE10 or above, Firefox, Chrome or QQ browsers.
+It is recommended to use mainstream browsers such as IE10 or above, Firefox, Chrome or QQ browser.

 ## Successful Uploads